-We are excited to welcome volunteers back to our programs like Compassion Meals, an expanded version of our longstanding Brown Bag Lunch.
-Starting April 25, volunteers will pack and distribute bags of food for lunch, breakfast, and dinner to feed hundreds of people each week.
+We are excited to welcome volunteers back to our programs like Compassion Meals, an expanded version of our longstanding Brown Bag Lunch, and our Compassion Market food pantry.
+Volunteers pack and distribute bags of food for lunch, breakfast, and dinner to feed hundreds of people each week.
 You may choose one or multiple days/times.
 The full schedule and instructions to sign up are here.
 Congregation members and staff can click here to sign up.
 No experience is required.
 All are welcome!

 Investigative Consumer Report